learnapollo/learnapollo/content/tutorial-react-native-expo/rne-03.md

 # Tutorial 03 - Advanced Queries

-This is the third exercise in the **React Native Exponent Track** of this Apollo Client Tutorial!
+This is the third exercise in the **React Native Expo Track** of this Apollo Client Tutorial!

 ## Goal